-This includes all your under garments, pairs of thick socks and throw in a camisole or two if you wear those.
+This includes all your undergarments, pairs of thick socks and throws in a camisole or two if you wear those.
 I often pack in my own towel and include two small beauty bags; one that has all my toiletries and one for beauty products.

 8. Roll your clothes

-I abide to this rule all the time but rolling your clothes minimises space instead of just folding them that takes up way too much room.
+I abide by this rule all the time but rolling your clothes minimizes space instead of just folding them that takes up way too much room.
 You can add even a few not-so-necessary items you want to pack in.